pikesley/shedbot/words.md

 >reveal fragment - waste people's time

-because it turns out the correct, RESTful solution for something like this is
+because it turns out the correct, RESTful solution for something like this, where we're changing the state of a resource, is

 >slide - patch